0

 This level is especially useful for existing hotels that want fast results with minimal investment, or for properties taking their first step toward automation.

-Guests access lockers or basic smart units to pick up items themselves.
 The system controls access and logs usage, but no mechanical movement is involved.

 Lower operational effort